Red-spotted newt © Joe Crowley

 Biology

 Red-spotted newts breed in spring.
 Newts are known for their elaborate courtship displays.
-Females lay 200 to 400 eggs, individually, on submerged vegetation.
-The eggs hatch in one to two months, and the newly hatched larvae are less than one centimetre long.
+Females lay 80 to 450 eggs, individually, on submerged vegetation.
+The eggs hatch in two to four weeks.
 By the end of the summer, the larvae will transform into efts and move to land.
-When the efts reach maturity in another two to three years, they transform into aquatic adults and return to the water.
+When the efts reach maturity after a total of two to seven years, they transform into aquatic adults and return to the water.
 Like salmon, most newts return to breed in the water where they were born.
 Migrations generally coincide with heavy rainfall.

 Efts are carnivorous and feed on a variety of insects.
 Adult newts may remain active year-round and feed on many aquatic organisms, including insects, small crustaceans and even other amphibian eggs and larvae.